 Common-place encourages contributions from scholars, educators, curators, archivists, and librarians at all stages of their careers—from graduate students to professors emeriti.
-Before undertaking to research and write an unsolicited piece for Common-place, however, we request that you query the administrative editor, Kathy Foley.
+Before undertaking to research and write an unsolicited piece for Common-place, however, we request that you query the editor, James Moran.

 Please send us a brief c.v. and a proposal of no more than one page.
 Ideally, your proposal should include a sample of the text itself, so that we can get a sense of your tone and style.
 Please send these materials as attached Microsoft Word for Windows text files.

 Common-place is not a traditional scholarly journal.
 It differs in content: we range across interests and disciplines, from art history to archaeology, from politics to parlor manners.
 It differs in tone: we aim to reach a broad audience of the educated public as well as specialists in the field.
 Please bear these differences in mind as you craft a query to Common-place.
 We also strongly encourage you to consult our style sheet even at the query stage.

 If, upon acceptance of your query, we solicit a feature or column from you, please send the manuscript as a Microsoft Word e-mail attachment.
 Authors are responsible for securing photographic and other reproductions and acquiring permission to publish them on the web.
 Questions concerning format and graphics should be directed to the editor.
 Additional information about submissions can be found on the style sheet.

 All authors are required to complete and sign a Common-place Authors License Agreement.